rjduran/cm-code/node/hello-express/README.md

     ````bash
     DEBUG=exercise-03:* npm start
     ````
 Note: You could also just start the app using `npm start`.
 Specifying the DEBUG variable as shown enables console logging/debugging.
+To learn more about the npm `debug` module [here](https://www.npmjs.com/package/debug).

 5. Open the browser and navigate to [http://localhost:3000](http://localhost:3000/).
 You should see the application running.
 It will greet you with a nice "Welcome to Express" message.